 2.2 The methods used in MENE were developed through a scoping study undertaken in 2007.
-The aim of the study was to identify the most appropriate survey methods to use in a study which aimed to measure participation in visits to the natural environment amongst the English adult population.
+The aim of the study was to identify the most appropriate survey methods to measure participation in visits to the natural environment amongst the English adult population.